rararani/rararani/README.md

 Welcome to my profile!
 I am a recent Computer Science graduate from University of Toronto 🇨🇦.

-My interests are varied, ranging from the ocean, to the stars ✨, game development, religion, or even down to real science-y things like astrophysics.
+My interests are varied, ranging from the ocean, to the stars ✨, game development, religion, or even down to real science-y things like astrophysics. 🐰

-🔭 I’m currently working on... my own personal website in React (I think it's about time I make one) 👩‍💻
-🌱 I’m currently learning...
-Unreal.
-The gamer now becomes the dev
-⚡ Fun fact: I say all this, but I'm probably just going to spend all my time on Elden Ring...  🐰

 <!--
 **rararani/rararani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.